memicelis/memicelis/README.md

 🤾‍♂️ Besides coding, I'm a dedicated handball player.
 Just as in software development, handball requires teamwork, strategy, and adaptability.
 My experiences on the court have taught me valuable life lessons that I often apply in my coding journey.

 🌱 Currently, I'm on a self-driven path of continuous learning.
-I'm excited to be advancing my skills through the Microverse program, where I'm mastering the art of independent learning.
+I'm mastering the art of independent learning.
 With each project I tackle, I'm pushing my boundaries and striving to create cleaner, more efficient code.

 🚀 I'm always eager to connect with fellow developers, collaborate on interesting projects, and exchange insights.
 If you're passionate about coding, sports, or just looking to chat, feel free to reach out!